ephemeral-laboratories/dozenal-minecraft/README.md

   The build will not work on newer versions!
 * Nothing else?
 Not to my knowledge, anyway.
 Gradle should set up the rest.

-To build and test in a client:
+To build:

 ```
-gradlew runClient
+gradlew build
 ```

+This will produce a distribution in `build/dist` which is a standard Minecraft resource pack.